Answered By: James Adams Last Updated: Jun 16, 2023 Views: 9133

-There is no easy way to conduct searches of all municipal ordinances in the United States.
+There is no easy way to conduct a comprehensive searches of all municipal ordinances in the United States by using one database.

-In addition, to looking on individual city or county websites, you can also search for ordinances on the following public web sites:
+In addition to using Nexis Uni or to searching for municipal code on individual city or county websites, you can also search for ordinances on the following public web sites:

-- https://library.municode.com/ (for links to county/local codes where available),
+- https://library.municode.com/ (links to county/local codes where available),